Why I’m Running

 From suing to stop President Trump’s reckless agenda to serving at the White House National Security Council, I have a deep record of public service in California, and in the federal government.

+The skills I honed running businesses and leading development initiatives became essential when disaster struck closer to home.
 For me and thousands of others across LA, this year marked the first time that entire communities lost their homes.

 I got to work immediately, helping to launch the fire recovery nonprofit, the Department of Angels.
 Together with fire survivors and community leaders, we stood up a network of organizers that is presently working to help their communities rebuild and recover.

 In March, my wife, Jackie, and I welcomed our first child, Wilder, into the world.
-That has only intensified my desire to change the things that are broken, and to come together with community to build a better future for everyone.
+That has only intensified my desire to change the things that are broken, and to come together with the community to build a better future for everyone.

 Jake’s paternal and maternal grandparents